by-student-2017/DFTBP/README.md

 - I have only been able to get it working, so please contact the respective developer for any problems or development issues.
 - Since "DFTB+ v.23.1" and later can read the lammps structure file, there is no need to worry about whether it is consistent with the conventional DFTB+ input file (*.gen).
 You probably won't need to make any changes to the "in.lammps" file.
 - Implementing MPI parallelism is not easy, as shown in the [video](https://www.youtube.com/watch?v=RXg6oNIOn1U&t=662s) about "MPI-parallelization needs some care (but possible)" and DFTB+'s API.
+- Considering that the official homepage of "xTB" lists TiO2 and MgO as calculation examples, oxides such as SiO2 and ceramics may be suitable for "xTB" rather than metals.

 ## PC specs used for test ######################################